-- How to create posts in WordPress
+- How to create new WordPress posts

 - Editing WordPress blog posts

-- How to use WordPress Quick Edit
+- How to use the WordPress inline editor (Quick Edit feature)

 - How to create a blog page

-Depending on how many blog posts you have configured your site to display on your blog page, when newer blog posts get published, older posts will display down the blog page.
+Depending on how many posts your site is set up to display on your blog page, latest posts get added to the top of your blog summary page and older items get pushed down the page.

-In WordPress, you can mark posts as Sticky if you want them to display above all other posts.
-Sticky posts will stay at the top of your blog page until you uncheck the ‘Sticky’ option on the Edit screen for that particular post.
+In WordPress, you can mark your posts as Sticky if you would like your visitors to view these before all other posts.
+Sticky posts will stay pinned above your regular posts until you uncheck the ‘Sticky’ option on the Edit screen for that particular post.